Learnosity/learnosity-sdk-ruby/REFERENCE.md

 require "learnosity/sdk/request/init"

 security_packet = {
     # XXX: This is a Learnosity Demos consumer; replace it with your own consumer key.
-Set values in application.rb.
+    # Add the demo consumer key and secret to application.rb in your Rails project: docs/quickstart/lrn-sdk-rails/config/
+    # application.rb -- this path shows a file from the quick start example project, which is explained in README.md.
     'consumer_key'   => Rails.configuration.consumer_key,
     'domain'         => 'localhost'
 }
 # XXX: The consumer secret should be in a properly secured credential store, and *NEVER* checked into version control.
-# Set values in application.rb.
+# Add the demo consumer key and secret to application.rb in your Rails project: docs/quickstart/lrn-sdk-rails/config/
+# application.rb -- this path shows a file from the quick start example project, which is explained in README.md.
 consumer_secret = Rails.configuration.consumer_secret

 items_request = { 'limit' => 50 }